KxSystems/docs/docs/ref/divide.md

 ---
-title: Divide – Reference – kdb+ and q documentation
+title: Divide | Reference | kdb+ and q documentation
 description: Divide is a q operator that returns the ratio of its arguments.
 author: Stephen Taylor
-keywords: div, divide, division, divisor,kdb+, math, mathematics, numerator, percent, q, ratio
 ---
 # `%` Divide